DNA confirms mystery animal that escaped wildlife rehab was coyote - NewsBreak

 According to Wildlife Works, the animal chewed through the window seal and screen to escape.

 “WORST NEWS EVER!!!!!!!”
-Wildlife Works wrote in a Facebook post that appears to have been deleted.Emotional support or hogwash?
-Man fights to keep his pet pig
+Wildlife Works wrote in a Facebook post that appears to have been deleted.DNA analysis of elephant ivory reveals trafficking networks

 On the morning of Jan.
 27, a staff member found the animal’s empty cage destroyed.
 There were scratches on the walls and the hospital area itself was trashed.